andreipfeiffer/css-in-js/README.md

 - 🟠 __TypeScript support__:  `@types` can be additionaly installed, but the API is too minimal to require TS (the whole definition is 22 lines of simple code)
 - ❌ __No Atomic CSS__
 - ❌ __No Theming support__
-- 📉 __Low Learning curve__: because the API is minimal and very simple

 - __Styles output__
   - ❌ `.css` file extraction